trappaly/StressLess/backend/README.md

 Configure Firebase auth:

-In `src/serviceAccountKey.ts`, add the path to your Firebase service account key JSON file.
+The file `backend/serviceAccountKey.json` is the Firebase service account key JSON.
+An example is provided.
 This file is used to authenticate with Firebase services.
-You can find the file here https://www.notion.so/Secrets-1c581728581b807fb0e9cbce78d5daeb
+Ask a team member for the content of this file.

 ## Getting Started